HanBitPix/react-hot-cold-test/README.md

-# React hot or cold solution
+# React hot or cold